Trump Withdraws White House Invite To NBA Champions

 “Going to the White House is considered a great honor for a championship team,” wrote Trump.
 “Stephen Curry is hesitating, therefore invitation is withdrawn.”

-It’s unclear whether Trump has withdrawn the offer just for Curry or for the entire team, although the phrasing of the tweet seems to imply the latter.
+Though it was unclear from Trump’s tweet whether he meant to shun the entire team, the Warriors said in a statement on Saturday that Trump “made it clear that we are not invited.”

+The team said members planned to use their time in Washington instead to highlight “diversity and inclusion.”

-There’s also confusion over whether Trump even extended an invitation to uphold the tradition of celebrating a title with the NBA champions, which dates back to former President John F. Kennedy’s administration.
+There was some confusion over whether Trump even extended an invitation to uphold the tradition of celebrating a title with the NBA champions, which dates back to former President John F. Kennedy’s administration.

-That’s because, per ESPN, Trump reportedly didn’t made the traditional presidential congratulatory call and White House offer to the team following their 4-1 series win over the Cleveland Cavaliers in June.
+That’s because, per ESPN, Trump reportedly didn’t make the traditional presidential congratulatory call and White House offer to the team following their 4-1 series win over the Cleveland Cavaliers in June.

 Trump’s move comes a day after point guard Curry explained why he was against his team celebrating the title with Trump.

-Note: This article has been updated to include the Warriors’ statement.